An alternating labeling on a spanning tree of Seifert graphs and applications in knot theory: A main theorem for the algorithm

-First, we explain an algorithmic process to change $(T, \kappa_d)$ to a desired $({\overline T}, {\overline \kappa}_d)$.
-Let $e$ be an edge in $\Gamma-T$ and $P_e$ be the unique simple path in $T$ joining both end vertices of $e$.
-Because $\Gamma$ is bipartite, the length of $P_e$ must be odd and there are two possibilities.
-If the least common ancestor $v_e$ of the end vertices of $e$ is one of the the end vertices of $e$, then the path $P$ has alternating signs with respect to the depth coloring $\kappa_d$.
-Otherwise, the path $P_e$ is the union of two paths joining $v_e$ and both end vertices of $e$ and each of these two paths has alternating signs with respect to the depth coloring $\kappa_d$ but two children of $v_e$ have the same sign.
-Since the lengths of these two paths are odd and even, we can choose the shorter one.
-We remove one of children edges of $v_e$ which is belong to the shorter path and add $e$ to get a new spanning tree.
-This process does depend on the order of $e$'s, thus we do start an edge for which the least common ancestor has the minimal depth and if two have the same depth, we use an order given by the labeling of vertices as illustrated in Figure~\ref{graph1} $(iv-vi)$.
+Suppose $T$ is not a co-tree edge alternating spanning tree with respect to the depth labeling $\mu_v$.
+Then, there exists a cotree edge $e \in E(\Gamma)\setminus E(T)$ such that the unique path $P_e$ in $T$ joining both end vertices of the edge $e$ does not have an alternating signs with respect to the depth labeling $\mu_v$.
+This may restate that there exists a co-tree edge $e \in E(\Gamma)\setminus E(T)$ such that the least common ancestor $v_e$ of the edge $e=\{u,w\}$ is neither $u$ nor $w$.
+Then, the path $P_e$ is the union of two paths $P_u$ joining the vertices $v_e$ and $u$ and $P_w$ joining vertices $v_e$ and $w$.
+Each of these two paths $P_u$ and $P_w$ has alternating signs with respect to the depth labeling $\mu_d$.
+But the two children of $v_e$ in $P_u$ and $P_w$ have the same sign.
+Since the lengths of two paths $P_u$ and $P_w$ are odd and even, we can choose the shorter one.
+We remove one of children edges of $v_e$ which belong to the shorter path and add the edge $e$ to get a new spanning tree $\overline{T}$.
+Since the new co-tree edge $e'$ produced by the algorithm has the property that the least common ancestor of the edge $e'$ is either one of vertices of $e'$, inductively we can remove all co-tree edges for which the unique path in $T$ joining both end vertices of the edge does not have an alternating signs with respect to the depth labeling $\mu_v$.